FreeGym/FreeGymWiki/README.md

 ## What’s Our Short-Term Goal?

-Our immediate focus is to identify the founding fathers and mothers and build the initial founding community for collaborative fact-checking and jointly drafting our constitution.
+Our immediate focus is to identify the founding fathers and mothers of modern fitness and build the initial founding community for collaborative fact-checking and jointly drafting our constitution.

 This fitness fact-checking constitution will outline our core principles, shared values, standards, policies, and processes.